-- provided in Section 16.5 of the Government Code and in Chapter 10 (commencing with Section 22000) of Division 7 of Title 2 of the California Code of Regulations, are satisfied. - 2.14 The Area Superintendent or Designee may establish regulations to implement these policies in accordance with the law. - 2.15 If a permanent change in the supervising teacher occurs, the new supervising teacher must sign and date a Master Agreement addendum.
-By doing so, the teacher agrees to all the terms previously set forth in that Master Agreement. - 2.16 If a student is designated as needing special education services after enrollment, a Special Education Specialist must sign and date a Master Agreement addendum.
+Board Policy on Personalized Learning Revised: December 9, 2022; April 22, 2025 provided in Section 16.5 of the Government Code and in Chapter 10 (commencing with Section 22000) of Division 7 of Title 2 of the California Code of Regulations, are satisfied.

+- 2.14 The Area Superintendent or Designee may establish regulations to implement these policies in accordance with the law. - 2.15 If a permanent change in the supervising teacher occurs, the new supervising teacher must sign and date an independent study agreement addendum.
+By doing so, the teacher agrees to all the terms previously set forth in that independent study agreement. - 2.16 If a student is designated as needing special education services after enrollment, a Special Education Specialist must sign and date an independent study agreement addendum.